Mailbird Blog

 To Wrap It Up

 Setting up a unified Outlook inbox is possible in three ways: through Search Folders options, via the Rules feature, and by adding pieces of code for advanced users.
 All of them might be quite complicated and still won't bring you the result you expect.
-For example, you cannot save the search.
-Or if you don't feel like coding, the system doesn't feel like helping you out.
+For example, you cannot save the search, and the new Outlook app doesn't support some of these methods at all.
+If you don't feel like coding, the system doesn't feel like helping you out either.

 A neatly organized Unified Inbox in the Mailbird email client resolves the matter way easier than creating an Outlook unified inbox.
 You can add all your accounts or just some of them and switch between the accounts in one click.
 Adding messengers and productivity apps turns Mailbird into your own fully customized powerful workstation.
 See for yourself!